We Love A Good Party

 Block party event coordinators are responsible for picking up and returning barricades for street closures.
 Event coordinators must schedule barricade pick up and drop off at least 14 days before their event.
 If you are hosting a residential block party, a Block Party Petition must be signed by an adult resident from at least 70% of houses within the street blocks requested to be closed.
 Block parties held downtown are assessed on a case by case basis.
 You will be notified if your downtown block party requires a Block Party Petition with signatures from affected businesses.

 The event coordinator is responsible for scheduling barricade pick up and drop off.
 If your event requires less than 30 barricades and no major road closures, the barricades will be dropped off and picked up by the City.
 The event coordinator will be responsible for set up and teardown.
 If the event requires more than 30 barricades and/or major road closure, the City of Toledo will handle drop off, set up, tear down, and pick up of the barricades.
 Qualified police officers must be posted at all intersections along parade routes.
-You will be charged $30 per hour, per officer, for a minimum of three hours.
+You will be charged per hour, per officer, for a minimum of three hours.
+For current rates, please contact Toledo Police Patrolmans' Association at 419-241-8914.

 To ensure that your event runs smoothly, please confirm that all vendors that will be present at your event are licensed by the City of Toledo.
 View all license and permit applications.